 According to a recent review, an estimated 43% of the UK general population live with chronic pain.
 That’s around 28 million people.
 What’s more, chronic pain may affect up to 62% of people aged 75 or over.
 Yet, the research shows that more than 20% of people with moderate to severe pain may not get adequate pain relief from their medication.

 Chronic pain interferes with daily life, yet doctors may be reluctant to prescribe strong painkillers for non-cancer pain such as low back pain or osteoarthritis.
-With good reason, since super-strength painkillers such as opioid medications can be highly addictive.
+For good reason, super-strength painkillers such as opioid medications can be highly addictive.
 As reported by the BBC.

 We also know it can be risky for some older people, especially those with a history of heart disease or kidney disease to take some NSAIDs due to age-related organ weakness.
 In these people, taking NSAIDs can lead to serious side effects such as congestive heart failure.